KenOverholt/CarND-Advanced-Lane-Lines/writeup.md

 - [x] Determine the curvature of the lane and vehicle position with respect to center.
 - [x] Warp the detected lane boundaries back onto the original image.
 - [ ] Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+- [x] Create a pipeline for processing a video.

 [//]: # (Image References)